H1 Inc.

 H1 Inc. is a global healthcare data technology company founded in 2017, and headquartered in New York City.
 The company's database is used by healthcare and pharmaceutical companies and related organizations to identify healthcare professionals to partner with on research in order to accelerate development of drugs and other treatments.
-The company has over 400 employees worldwide and about 100 clients including pharmaceutical companies Novartis and AstraZeneca as of November 2021.
+The company has over 340 employees worldwide and hundreds of clients as of September 2026.
+85% of the top 20 pharma companies and 9 out of 10 of the top health plans are H1 customers.

 History

 The company was founded by Ariel Katz and Ian Sax in November 2017 as H1 Insights.
 The company started by helping biotech and pharma companies connect with Key Opinion Leaders (KOLs) to advance research, drug development, and other treatments.
 According to Katz, the company is named for "the statistical representation of a true hypothesis", often expressed as H_{1}, as opposed to a null hypothesis, expressed as H_{0}.

 In 2018, the company launched its first market offering, Da Vinci, and subsequently participated in Y Combinator's Winter 2020 batch.

 In August 2021, H1 acquired Portland, Oregon startup Carevoyance.
 By November 2021, H1 had over 100 clients including Novartis and AstraZeneca and over 400 employees worldwide.

 In February 2022, H1 acquired London-based Faculty Opinions, a discovery tool for finding relevant published medical research and assessing its quality.
 Subject matter experts on the platform recommend and share their opinion on the top 1% of the biomedical literature indexed in PubMed.
 Faculty Opinions currently has over 190,000 individual recommended articles from over 4,000 journals.
+In July 2023, Faculty Opinions was relaunched as H1 Connect.

+In January 2025, H1 acquired Ribbon Health to improve its ability to furnish insurers, providers, and digital health companies with real-time provider data.

+In June 2025, H1 acquired Veda to help health plans keep their provider directories accurate.

+In August 2026, H1 and Novo Nordisk partnered to develop AI solutions to accelerate drug discovery and clinical trials.

+In September 2026, H1 acquired Defacto Health to expand its provider network intelligence.